 Lake Charles, LA –

-Sheriff Tony Mancuso is warning area residents of a scam that has recently resurfaced in our area.
+Sheriff Tony Mancuso is warning area residents of a scam that has recently surfaced in our area.

-If anyone believes they may have been victimized by these scammers, please contact the Calcasieu Parish Sheriff’s Office at 491-3605.
+At this time CPSO has received approximately 15 calls in reference to this scam, four of these calls the victims have had their money taken.
+If anyone has any information on these cases or believes they may have been victimized by these scammers, please contact the Calcasieu Parish Sheriff’s Office at 491-3605.